singnet/dev-portal/products/index.md

 You can list your services in the marketplace (Dapp), which can help users to search and use your service.

 ## [Staking](/products/staking/)
-Staking is the process of holding AGIX tokens for rewards to support the operations of AI marketplace.
-Staking will be used to increase AGIX liquidity pool.
+Staking is the process of holding tokens for rewards to support the operations of AI marketplace.
+Staking will be used to increase liquidity pool.

 ## [Request for AI Service](/products/rfai/)
 Allows user to request for AI services that are built and deployed onto the SingularityNET Network.